Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Fluctuations in ground state energy differences

-Next retain only those GSP's in $\kappa_J$ whose edge overlap $q^{(e)}_{\alpha\omega}$ with $\omega$ is within the predetermined restricted interval $[p-\delta,p+\delta]$.
-In order to construct a new metastate, {\it every\/} GSP $\omega$ in~$\kappa_J$ needs to be considered as a possible reference pure state.
-Consequently, $\omega$ itself is treated as a random variable chosen from~$\kappa_J$.
-The resulting object is a~$(p,\delta)$-restricted measure ${\kappa}^{p,\delta}_{J,\omega}$ on ground state pairs; the notation is chosen to separate $p$ and $\delta$, which are fixed parameters, from $J$ and $\omega$, which are random quantities.
+If $p$ is chosen so that the resulting set of GSP's is nonempty, the resulting object is a~$(p,\delta)$-restricted measure ${\kappa}^{p,\delta}_{J,\omega}$ on ground state pairs.
+(We note that in Construction~2 the parameter~$p$ is chosen from the support of the edge overlap measure within $\Gamma$ alone.)
 Then ${\kappa}^{p,\delta}_{J,\omega}$ as constructed above satisfies the three conditions for a translation-covariant metastate, but now depending on both $J$ and $\omega$, by reasoning similar to that in the proof of Theorem~7.1 of~\cite{NS24b}.